cemeiq/Machine-learning_Repository/README.md

 In this notebook, you will find:

-- A detailed introduction to NumPy and Pandas, explaining their significance in data science and numerical computing. 🧮🐼
+- A detailed introduction to Machine Learning algorithms, exploring both supervised and unsupervised algorithms. 🧮🐼
 - Step-by-step tutorials on how to install and set up the required environment to run the notebook effectively. ⚙️🛠️
-- In-depth explanations of various Numpy and Pandas functions, including hands-on examples and use cases. 📚💻
+- In-depth explanations of various scikit-learn and pytorch functions, including hands-on examples and use cases. 📚
-- Insights into efficient data handling, slicing, reshaping, and statistical analysis using these powerful libraries. 📈📊
-- Over 70+ functions and methods covered, offering a thorough understanding of their applications. 🔢🔬
-- Additional resources and references for further exploration. 🔗🔍

 ## Setup and Requirements 🛠️